 Single-Entry vs. Double-Entry Bookkeeping

 When using the single-entry system, you write one entry for each transaction, recorded as a debit or credit.
-This system reflects a personal checkbook, where you record the date, amount, and a description of each transaction.
-It is easy to use and does not require a background or knowledge in bookkeeping.
+This system reflects a personal checkbook, where you record the date, amount, and description of each transaction.
+It is easy to use and doesn't require a background or knowledge of bookkeeping.
 However, only very small businesses that make simple transactions should consider using this option.

 Here is a very simple version of the single-entry system: